microsoft/vcpkg-docs/vcpkg/get_started/setup-vcpkg.md

 ms.date: 08/31/2023
 ms.author: javiermat
 ms.prod: vcpkg
+#CustomerIntent: As a user, I want to install vcpkg for my operating system.
 ---

 # Tutorial: Install vcpkg

 This tutorial provides a step-by-step guide for installing vcpkg on a Windows, macOS, or Linux system.
-You should follow this tutorial if you want to set up vcpkg independently on a development machine or continuous integration system.
-If you are a Visual Studio or Visual Studio Code user, see the following tutorials for more specific instructions:
+Follow this tutorial if you want to set up vcpkg on a development machine or continuous integration system.
+If you are a Visual Studio or Visual Studio Code user, see the following tutorials instructions to use vcpkg within the editor:

 - [Use vckg from Visual Studio IDE]()
 - [Use vckg from Visual Studio Code]()

 ## Prerequisites

-The following is required for this tutorial:

 - A terminal to work in.
 - `Git`